 This prediction is assumed to be computed before the opening of the stock market and can be used for daily risk management from a practical point of view.

-After a risk manager predicts today's volatility in advance, using a volatility model such as GARCH based on previous histories, the market now opens and new tick information begins to flow in.
-With this new influx of information, the manager starts to estimate today's Hawks volatility in real-time.
+After predicting today's volatility in advance using a GARCH-based volatility model and historical data, the risk manager watches as the market opens and new tick information begins to flow in.
+With this new influx of information, the manager begins to estimate today's Hawkes volatility in real time.
 Let $\hat h_n(T)$ be the estimated Hawkes volatility defined by Corollary~\ref{Cor:var} based on data from the opening time $t_n$ to $t_n + T \leq u_n$ under the symmetric kernel.
-We now establish a simple linearly combined volatility measure:
+We now establish a simple, linearly combined volatility measure:

-The above equation is establish to determine whether the volatility measurement performance is improved when intraday Hawkes volatility up to time $t_n + T$ is added to the traditional GARCH volatility measure.
-When applied to actual empirical studies, the estimates of $g_n$ and $h_n$ are used:
+This equation is established to determine whether volatility measurement performance improves when intraday Hawkes volatility up to time $t_n + T$ is added to the traditional GARCH volatility measure.
+When applied to empirical studies, the estimates of $g_n$ and $h_n$ are used:

-More specifically, $\sigma_n (T)$ is the $n$-day volatility, a linear combination of the predicted GARCH volatility based on the past $m$-return data and the Hawkes volatility measured from the opening time $t_n$ to $t_n + T$.
+Specifically, $\sigma_n (T)$ is the $n$-day volatility, a linear combination of the predicted GARCH volatility based on past $m$-return data and the Hawkes volatility measured from opening time $t_n$ to $t_n + T$.